Creating new servers

 To create a server from the Cleura Cloud Management Panel, fire up your favorite web browser, navigate to the Cleura Cloud Management Panel start page, and log into your Cleura Cloud account.
 On the other hand, if you prefer to work with the OpenStack CLI, please do not forget to source the RC file first.

-You will notice several rounded boxes on that pane, each for defining, configuring, and instantiating a different Cleura Cloud object.
+Notice all these rounded boxes on that pane, each for defining, configuring, and instantiating a different Cleura Cloud object.
 Go ahead and click the Server box.
-A new pane titled Create a Server will slide over.
-At the top, type in a name for the new server and select one of the available regions.

 - Generic,